 Not all fees and costs that are associated with an investment property are able to be claimed as a tax deduction.
 You are not able to claim a tax deduction for any expenses that are:

-On a keynote, a new regulation was introduced in July 2017, which states that travel expenses regarding your investment property can no longer be claimed.
+In a keynote, a new regulation was introduced in July 2017, which states that travel expenses regarding your investment property can no longer be claimed.
 Additionally, if you are an excluded class of entity or have a business for the purpose of gaining or producing assessable income, you are exempt from the new rules.

 Curious as to what this means?
-The ATO defines an ‘excluded class of entity’ as:
+The ATO defines an ‘excluded class of entity as:

 Around tax time, there are even more ways to help you pay off your investment – and one of those is by getting a property depreciation schedule that you can claim on tax.

 It’s a dollar amount that the ATO legitimately allows a taxpayer to claim on items that decline in value as they age.
-There are two types of allowances available under the Income Tax Assessment Act 1997: depreciation on plant and equipment (such as blinds, carpets and air conditioners) and depreciation on building allowance, which refers to construction costs of the building itself.
+There are two types of allowances available under the Income Tax Assessment Act 1997: depreciation on plant and equipment (such as blinds, carpets, and air conditioners) and depreciation on building allowance, which refers to the construction costs of the building itself.

 The most common misconception is that only new investment property can be depreciated and this is simply not true.
 If your residential property was built after July 1985, you’ll be able to claim both building allowance and plant and equipment.
 If construction on your investment property commenced prior to this date, you can only claim depreciation on plant and equipment but it may still be worthwhile.
 A Quantity Surveyor can advise you.

 Yes, you can.
 Your accountant can amend your previous tax returns up to two years back.
-However, it is important to note that your accountant may determine the tax savings after taking into account their fee for the amendment of the tax return may not be worthwhile.
+However, it is important to note that your accountant may determine the tax savings after taking into account that their fee for the amendment of the tax return may not be worthwhile.
 Don’t worry, you won’t lose the deduction, as discussed above, it will count at the time of sale.

 Yes.
 The Australian Tax Office (ATO) will need to know how much you spent on renovations of your investment property.
 If the previous owner completed the renovations, you’re still entitled to claim depreciation.
 Where the cost of renovation is unknown, a quantity surveyor has been identified by the ATO as appropriately qualified to make that estimation.
-Note that if you did the renovation yourself, you can not claim for your time.
+Note that if you did the renovation yourself, you can not claim your time.

 If your residential investment property was built after 1985, your accountant isn’t allowed to estimate the construction costs.
 The ATO has identified quantity surveyors as properly qualified to make the appropriate estimate of the construction costs, where those costs are unknown.
-Real estate agents, property managers and valuers aren’t allowed to make this estimate.
+Real estate agents, property managers, and valuers aren’t allowed to make this estimate.
 Your report should be prepared only by a Qualified Quantity Surveyor.
 Be careful as recent legislation was passed stating that individuals or companies preparing tax depreciation schedules also have to be registered Tax Agents.
 It is important to get a Qualified Quantity Surveyor to complete the report since a compromise on your tax depreciation schedule will not withstand an ATO audit.